Torkiliuz/dc_uploader/README.md

 If using discrete directories, web app requires users to manually copy/hardlink/symlink/move to DATADIR.
 Hopefully future versions will automate the copy/hardlink/symlink process when using discrete directory.

 You can connect to the screen session with `screen -r dc-uploader`.
 Detatch from the screen with `CTRL + A` then `D`.
+Logs are stored in files/webapp.log.

 ## Discrete directories